royerlab/ultrack/docs/source/rest_api.rst

 .. describe:: WEBSOCKET /segment/manual

-    This endpoint is similar to the :ref:`/segment/auto_detect <segment_auto_detect>` endpoint, but it allows the client to manually provide the image detection of cells and the edges of the cells.
+    This endpoint is similar to the :ref:`/segment/auto_detect <segment_auto_detect>` endpoint, but it allows the client to manually provide the image detection of cells and the contours of the cells.
     This endpoint requires the following JSON payload:

     .. code-block:: JSON